PierreMasselot/primr/README.md

 ## Description

-The \code{primr} package provides function for performing the patient rule-induction method (PRIM) proposed by Friedman and Fisher (1999).
-PRIM is designed for bump hunting, i.e. to find a subdomain of \code{x} inputs in which an objective function of a response \code{y} is high.
+The `primr` package provides function for performing the patient rule-induction method (PRIM) proposed by Friedman and Fisher (1999).
+PRIM is designed for bump hunting, i.e. to find a subdomain of `x` inputs in which an objective function of a response `y` is high.

 ## Installation